forlilab/Ringtail/docs/source/cmdline.rst

 Clustering
 ============
 In addition to the filtering options outlined in the table below, ligands passing given filters can be clustered to provide a reduced set of dissimilar ligands based on Morgan fingerprints (``--mfpt_cluster``) or interaction (``--interaction_cluster``) fingerprints.
 Dissimilarity is measured by Tanimoto distance and clustering is performed with the Butina clustering algorithm.
 Clustering can be also be performed on a bookmark that has already been saved to the database, without providing any extra filter values.
-In this case, the bookmark over which to cluster (or additional filtering) on is specified by ``--filter_bookmark`` (must be different from ``--bookmark_name``).
+In this case, the bookmark over which to cluster (or additional filtering) on is specified by ``--input_bookmark`` (must be different from ``--bookmark_name``).

 .. code-block:: bash

-    $ rt_process_vs read --input_db output.db --filter_bookmark eworst6 --mfpt_cluster
+    $ rt_process_vs read --input_db output.db --input_bookmark eworst6 --mfpt_cluster

 While not quite a filtering option, the user can provide a ligand name from a previously-run clustering and re-output other ligands that were clustered with that query ligand with ``--find_similar_ligands``.
 The user is prompted at runtime to choose a specific clustering group from which to re-output ligands.
 Filtering/clustering will be performed from the same command-line call prior to this similarity search, but all subsequent output tasks will be performed on the group of similar ligands obtained with this option unless otherwise specified.